BrightDarknessXX/GifMyAss/README.md

 AVIF uses libsvtav1 and WEBP uses libwebp.
 Sadly, no transparency support.

-Google's gif2webp to convert any gif to an animated WebP that supports transparency.
+Google's gif2webp to convert any gif to an animated WebP (supports transparency).

 Usage:
 - GifMyAss.bat                = Interactive mode